dongzhuoyao/pytorchgo/model_zoo/README.md

 ## Details you should notice

-Except recover the weight, you also need recover the image loading patten.
+Except recover the weight, you also need recover the image loading pattern.

 ## caffe model